kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 }
 ```

 Hopefully this comparison to CSS helped you to understand the syntax.
 Remember — you are dealing with JS so use camel-case values from `style` object, not the properties name from CSS.
 For instance — `margin-bottom` is `marginBottom`.
 It's just an example, but animation of `margin` probably isn't a best idea from performance reasons.
 [Paul Lewis](https://twitter.com/aerotwist) & [Surma](https://twitter.com/DasSurma) created  [CSS Triggers](https://csstriggers.com/) - a handy reference of triggered events associated with animation of particular CSS properties.
-There is no restriction - whatever you can animate with CSS you can via WAAPI (including fancy [motion-path](https://www.w3.org/TR/motion-1/)).
+There is no restriction - whatever you can animate with CSS you can animate via WAAPI (including fancy [motion-path](https://www.w3.org/TR/motion-1/)).

 ![DOM style object](/photos/2016-05-21-3.jpg)